 In addition to these cost saving initiatives, we are also driving strategic initiatives that will further enhance sales and guest traffic.
 We continually evaluate our menu at Chili's to improve quality, freshness and value by introducing new items and improving existing favorites.
-We are continuing to refresh our value offerings in both the lunch and dinner dayparts.
-We have recently added new items to our lunch combo platform and have improved the pace of service.
-Additionally, we have introduced steaks to our successful dinner for two platform.
-These additions have shown positive guest response early on and we believe that these changes will further enhance the success of both platforms.
+We recently reconfigured the lighter choices section of our menu by adding new items that are available at both lunch and dinner.
+We have refined our value offerings in both dayparts, including the addition of new items to our lunch combo platform to improve the pace of service.
+Additionally, we have recently enhanced our steak offerings, resulting in higher guest preference in this section of the menu.
+We believe these changes will further enhance sales and drive incremental traffic.
 We will continue to utilize value offerings as a tool to drive incremental sales; however, this is only one aspect of our overall sales strategy.
 We are committed to offering a compelling everyday menu that provides items our guests prefer at a solid value.
 We are remodeling a significant number of company-owned restaurants in fiscal 2012, revitalizing Chili's in a way which enhances the relevance of the brand and raises guest expectations regarding the quality of the experience.
 Improvements at Chili's will have the most significant impact on the business; however, our results will also benefit through additional contributions from Maggiano's and our global business.
-Maggiano's sales trends and traffic continue to improve, driven by offering guests a great value with Classic Pasta, the new Marco's Meal offering, new menu items and direct marketing.
+Maggiano's sales trends continue to improve, driven by offering guests a great value with Classic Pasta, the new Marco's Meal offering, new menu items and direct marketing.
 We believe our unique food and signature drinks, improved service and updated atmospheres will result in stronger brands and sustainable sales and profit growth through increased guest loyalty and traffic.

 Global expansion allows further diversification which will enable us to build strength in a variety of markets and economic conditions.
-This expansion will come through franchise relationships, joint venture arrangements and equity investments, taking advantage of demographic and eating trends that will accelerate in the international market over the next decade.
+This expansion will come through franchise relationships, joint venture arrangements and equity investments, taking advantage of demographic and eating trends which we believe will accelerate in the international market over the next decade.
 Our growing percentage of franchise operations both domestically and internationally enable us to improve margins as royalty payments impact the bottom line.